Phonox/ShellFormance/Docs/Best-Where-return_2.md

 # Best-Where-return_2

 ## Index

 - Description
 - Summary
 - Full report

 ## Description

-There's no explaination to anything yet, to be decided.
-But this describes how code runs differently and also depending on OS.<br/>
+- There's no explaination to anything yet, to be decided.
+But this describes how code runs differently and also depending on OS.
-To find the code: [Best-Where-return_2](/PerformanceTests/Best-Where-return_2.ps1 )
+- To find the code: [Best-Where-return_2.ps1](/PerformanceTests/Best-Where-return_2.ps1 )

 ## Summary

 |Name|TotalScore|LowVolume|HighVolume|Assert|OS|
 |---|---|---|---|---|---|
 |Foreach(){}2x|1,3880|1,2450|1,5668|True|Win|